Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 python -m monai.bundle run evaluating --meta_file configs/metadata.json --config_file configs/inference.json --logging_file configs/logging.conf
 ```

+Note that in inference.json, te transform "AffineBoxToWorldCoordinated" in "postprocessing" has "affine_lps_to_ras": true.
+This depends on the input image coordinates.
+It is possible that your inference dataset should set "affine_lps_to_ras": false.
+Please set it as `true` only when the original images were read by itkreader with affine_lps_to_ras=True.

 # Disclaimer
 This is an example, not to be used for diagnostic purposes.